segmentio/analytics-react/README.md

   <img src="https://user-images.githubusercontent.com/658544/51635694-49383600-1f0c-11e9-804a-973e4792cac8.png"/>
 </div>

-_You can't fix what you can't measure._ Analytics helps you understand your product, users, and business.
-Also, it helps you understand your app's funnel, core metrics, and product market fit.
+_You can't fix what you can't measure._ You can't fix what you can't measure.
+Analytics helps you measure your users, product, and business.
+It unlocks insights into your app's funnel, core business metrics, and whether you have product-market fit.

-Here's **how**:
+How to get **started**:

 1. **Collect analytics data** from your app(s). — _Stat: The top 200 Segment companies collect data from 5+ source types (web, mobile, server, crm, ...)._
 2. **Send the data to 1+ analytics tools** (like Google Analytics, Amplitude, Mixpanel, etc..). — _Stat: The top 200 Segment companies send data to 8 destination categories (analytics, warehouse, s3, email, session recording, remarketing, ...)._
 3. **Explore your data** by creating metrics (like new signups, retention cohorts, and revenue). — _Tip: Retention cohorts are the best way of measuring product market fit.
 Netflix has 70% paid retention after 12 months, 30% after 7 years._

-Segment collects analytics data and sends it to 250+ apps with the flip of a switch (e.g. Google Analytics, Mixpanel, Optimizely, Facebook Ads, Slack, Sentry, and more...).
+Segment collects analytics data and sends it to 250+ apps with the flip of a switch (e.g. Google Analytics, Mixpanel, Optimizely, Facebook Ads, Slack, Sentry).
 You only need one snippet and you can turn integrations on and off whenever you want with no additional code.

 ## Why?
 1. **Power all your analytics apps with the same data**.
 With Segment as your customer data hub, you can focus on building incredible products and attracting more customers.
 Instead of wasting time integrating all of your tools individually, track data to Segment once.
 We're the last integration you'll ever do.
 Try new apps with the flip of a switch.